notwindstone/anisun/docs/README.md

 Now you can start it by `bun run start`

-But it is not production-ready yet.
+If you want to expose your website instance to others, then it is not production-ready yet.
 You need to install a reverse-proxy like Caddy first.

 After you have installed Caddy, you need to rename `Caddyfile.example` in the root of repository to `Caddyfile` and change `example.com` in the file to your domain (`anime.tatar` in my case).
 Then just restart it by running `caddy stop` and `caddy start` in the terminal.